 If the stock price doesn’t move as anticipated, a potential loss is limited to the premium paid for the option.
 You retain the choice not to exercise the option if it remains out of the money.

 Expiry day option buying strategies present exciting opportunities, but it’s crucial to consider them within the context of a comprehensive trading or investment plan.
 Building a well-rounded and sustainable portfolio requires adhering to key principles such as diversification and effective risk management.
 Before venturing into options trading, especially if you are new to derivatives and financial markets, always seek advice from a professional advisor.
+Such guidance can also help refine your intraday option trading strategy, ensuring that your approach is both structured and disciplined.

 Expiry day trading refers to the last date of the contract, after which it’s not valid.
 It’s primarily used in the derivatives market.

-Option expiry day refers to the date and time when an options contract is rendered null and void.
+The options expiry day refers to the date and time when an options contract is rendered null and void.

 The market’s volatility and unpredictability make expiry day trading a strategy with high risk and high potential rewards.